 On-Site Teaching Suspended / General Obligation to Wear Masks

-- On-Site Teaching Suspended: As of Monday, 2 November, on-site events at UZH are prohibited until further notice.
+- On-Site Teaching Suspended: On-site events at UZH are prohibited until further notice.
 Courses (including continuing education programs) will be held entirely in digital formats.
 Exceptions are courses that require attendance in person (e.g. practical classes in a lab or clinic) and selected individual lessons (e.g. for certain forms of examinations).
-The faculties (or respective office of the vice president or directorate for some continuing education programs) are responsible for regulating such exceptions.
+Your faculty will inform you of exceptions in good time.

-- General Obligation to Wear Masks: Starting immediately, masks are obligatory in all indoor and outdoor areas of UZH except for in offices that are only occupied by one person and in which the minimum distance of 1.5 meters can be maintained.
+- General Obligation to Wear Masks: Masks are now obligatory in all indoor and outdoor areas of UZH.

 Entry to Switzerland

-Some measures regarding entry restrictions have been eased and visa applications for education and training purposes are being processed again.
+Visa applications for education and training purposes are being processed.
 Please refer to the information from the State Secretariat for Migration SEM:

 Measures and ordinances in Zurich

 The wearing of masks is compulsory in all public indoor areas.
 This rule applies to all of Switzerland and also includes the following:

 - Outdoor areas of institutions and businesses (e.g. shops, event locations, restaurants, bars and markets)

 - In busy pedestrian areas and any place in which the necessary public social-distancing measures cannot be observed